Ultrastrong time-dependent light-matter interactions are gauge-relative: General time-dependent coupling

-Since the systems are initially uncoupled it is natural to assume that they are not correlated.
+Since the systems are initially uncoupled, it is natural to assume that they are not correlated.
 Correlations may then build-up due to the subsequent interaction.
-Fig. (\ref{mi2}) shows the final mutual information ${\cal I}(\alpha)$ at a time $t$ after the interaction has ceased.
+Figure~\ref{mi2} shows the final mutual information ${\cal I}(\alpha)$ at a time $t$ after the interaction has ceased.
 It exhibits a diversity of behaviours depending on the values of $\alpha$, $\eta$ and $\delta$.
-As shown in Fig. \ref{mi2}, if $\alpha=\alpha_g$ the interaction does not generate any correlations for the values of $\eta$ and $\delta$ chosen.
+As expected the variations in the mutual information become increasingly pronounced as the coupling strength increases and one moves away from resonance $\delta=1$.
+As noted in Sec.~\ref{hd}, the weak-coupling resonance regime is gauge-nonrelativistic, i.e., is such that all gauges will produce the same final predictions despite the $H^\alpha(t)$ being non-equivalent.
+As shown in Figure~\ref{mi2}, if $\alpha=\alpha_g$ the interaction does not generate any correlations for the values of $\eta$ and $\delta$ chosen.
+Thus, this value of $\alpha$ reproduces the (ostensibly unique) result obtained within the weak-coupling regime even for ultrastrong coupling.
+The subsystems defined relative to this gauge are those for which the ground state is much closer to the bare vacuum.

 To exemplify the importance of our results, we show that due to the time-dependence of the interaction even the {\em qualitative} predictions for energy exchange depend strongly on $\alpha$.
 To this end we consider a situation where the systems are not initially isolated from their environments.
 We therefore consider an initial product state of two Gibbs states $\rho(0)=\rho_m^{\rm eq}(\beta_m)\otimes \rho_c^{\rm eq}(\beta_c)$ where $\rho^{\rm eq}_m(\beta_m)= e^{-\beta_x H_x}/{\rm tr}(\cdot),~x=m,\,c$ with $H_m=\omega_m (b^\dagger b+1/2)$ and $H_c=\omega (a^\dagger a+1/2)$.
 These states result if before their interaction the systems have separately weakly-coupled and equilibrated with Markovian environments at the corresponding temperatures $\beta^{-1}_m$ and $\beta^{-1}_c$.
 For generality we do not assume these temperatures are equal.
-If the subsequent light-matter interaction is relatively short on the order of $\omega_m^{-1}$ as in Figs. \ref{mi2} and \ref{en1}, and is also ultrastrong, then a clear separation of time and energy scales emerges.
+If the subsequent light-matter interaction is relatively short on the order of $\omega_m^{-1}$ as in Figs.~\ref{mi2} and \ref{en1}, and is also ultrastrong, then a clear separation of time and energy scales emerges.
 Weak environmental interactions can therefore be ignored over the time-scales of interest.